-There’s a reason the picture of me on my About Page is blurry.
+There’s a reason the picture of me on my About Page was blurry.
 It’s because I couldn’t be bothered to get a good photograph of myself.
 And so I used my cell phone to take a picture of only me from a group photo of twelve friends.
-I’ve been meaning to get a headshot.
-I just haven’t made it a priority.
+I meant to get a headshot, I just wasn't making it a priority.
 But when the North American Review wanted to include a photo, along with my bio, when they published my essay, On Writing and Distractions, on their blog, I felt ridiculous sending them my blurry picture.

-I’d talked to three photographers and gotten prices for headshots and yet I hadn’t scheduled a sitting.
+I’d talked to three photographers and got prices for headshots and yet I hadn’t scheduled a sitting.
 What was stopping me from getting my picture taken?

 At first, I thought I was just being lazy, but then I realized it was something more.

 I came to this: I wasn’t taking my career, or myself, seriously.